zense/IIITB-StudentKit/docs/faq.md

 9. **Is the transport facility (college bus) available?**

-  No, we do not provide transport facility but IIIT-B campus is very well connected to all the public places.
-IIITB also boasts of being right in front of the bus stop, hence direct buses to the airport etc. are available at regular intervals.
+  No, we do not provide transport facility but IIIT Bangalore campus is very well connected to all the public places.
+IIIT Bangalore also boasts of being right in front of the bus stop, hence direct buses to the airport etc. are available at regular intervals.

-10. **Where is IIIT-B located in Bangalore?
+10. **Where is IIIT Bangalore located in Bangalore?
 What facilities are available in its vicinity?**

-  IIITB is located in Electronic City Phase - 1, which is the IT hub of the city and boasts of having the headquarters of Infosys, Wipro etc.
+  IIIT Bangalore is located in Electronic City Phase - 1, which is the IT hub of the city and boasts of having the headquarters of Infosys, Wipro etc.
   Hence facilities like reasonable food outlets, hospitals, hotels etc. are all very easily reachable.